outerpreneur/notifications-page-main/README.md

 This project has served to reinforce my javascript and CSS knowledge.
 I had a few challenges but I was able to overcome with some solutions I found.

+It helped to extend my knowledge, specially with loop functions with vanilla javascript.

-I was able to complete the project goals but now I would like to extend this exercise and be able to click all notifications as unread when you click mark all notifications as read or when all notifications are clicked.
+I was able to complete the project goals but now I would like to extend this exercise and be able to click all notifications as unread when you click mark all notifications as read or when all notifications are marked as read.

 I have tried to do it myself, but Im not able since the notification counter vaiable is within scope and not global.
 Any help or tip would be much appreciated